Career in Oral and Maxillofacial Surgery in India 2024-25: Admission, Course, Career, Jobs & Salary

 Maxillofacial surgeons and oral surgeons are the same things.
 Training involves oral and maxillofacial surgery, but some surgeons limit their practice to oral and office-based procedures, while others prefer hospital-based approaches.

 Yes, an oral and maxillofacial surgeon is a good career choice.
-Candidates can work as a surgeon in these fields in multi-speciality hospitals, research institutes, private colleges, and private and government colleges.
+Candidates can work as surgeons in these fields in multi-speciality hospitals, research institutes, private colleges, and private and government colleges.

 Are maxillofacial surgeons dentists?